RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/actions/forms.md

 Activate form if the form is called for the first time.

+If activating, run action_extract_slots to fill slots with mapping conditions from trigger intents.
-If activating, validate any required slots that were filled before form activation and return `Form` event with the name of the form, as well as any `SlotSet` events from validation of pre-filled slots.
+Validate any required slots that can be filled, and return any `SlotSet` events from the extraction and validation of these pre-filled slots.

 **Arguments**: